jsannyjr/A-Game-Of-Friends/README.md

 </br>
 To get to know your friends or family members with questions that are not necessarily every day questions to be asking. </br>
 </br>
+<b> Who can play? </b> </br>
+Anyone who owns an Android Phone and possibly in the future IPhones as well!